There’s a photographer in everyone, you just need to identify and be dedicated enough.

 In a one-liner, I will be going to tell you what these three are –

-Aperture decides your camera opening, the bigger the hole (mean less f-number) the more light it will allow to enter and vice-versa.
+Aperture decides your camera opening, the bigger the hole (mean less f-number) the lighter it will allow to enter, and vice-versa.

 Shutter Speed decides that for how long your Aperture remains open (the slower shutter speed will allow more light to enter and vice-versa)

 ISO decides the sensitivity of light to the sensor (A high ISO value will add noise to the image)